akhodakivskiy/VimFx/documentation/options.md

 ## Regular options

-These options are available in VimFx’s settings page in the Add-ons Manager (where you can also customize [keyboard shortcuts]).
+These options are available in VimFx’s options page in the Add-ons Manager (where you can also customize [keyboard shortcuts]).

 [keyboard shortcuts]: shortcuts.md